The Session Part 2: Ice Breakers

 This may require some acting skills, but luckily most children 4 and younger will fall for it! lol

 For couples without kids, ask them questions while you have them posed, but ask them NOT to look at the camera- but instead to be having a conversation with their partner.
 (How did you meet?
 Who's the better cook?
 Who is the messiest?)
 This generally leads to them reminiscing and you get real smiles out of them!

 Convincing Mom and Dad to do couples photos

 Posing Mom and Dad together WITHOUT their children is also really important.
 Sometimes parent's aren't interested in doing this, but I ALWAYS remind them what these photos will mean to their children when they're gone.
 "You know, the way I think of it is this: It's important to document your legacy.
 A name alone in a genealogical record has no meaning.
 These photos tell the story of how much you love each other, and it's actually been proven that if your children to see visual representation of your love for each other, either by you being snuggly in front of them, or hanging photos of yourselves clearly in love, it helps them feel more secure.
 If you really, really don't want to then I won't pressure you- but honestly if you end up hating them, then just don't ever show anyone!
 There's no harm in trying, right?"

 Honestly, after a spiel like that, they never argue! lol

 Here are some little one-liners I use to help Mom and Dad feel a little more at-ease and natural while in their poses.
 Usually I'll get a little chuckle out of them, and it creates a perfect photo opportunity.

-- Hey Dad, whisper something in Mom's ear that you KNOW will make her laugh!
-Keep it clean, Man!
-There are kids here!
+Hey Dad, whisper something in Mom's ear that you KNOW will make her laugh!
+(After Dad complies, throw in a: Keep it clean, Man!
+There are kids here!)

-- Dad, you're mom's BEST accessory!
-Pull her in by the waist, kiss her on the neck, forehead, of temple and make her look like the luckiest girl in the world!
+Dad, you're mom's BEST accessory!
+Pull her in by the waist, kiss her on the neck, forehead, or temple and make her look like the luckiest girl in the world!